sjcruz/sjcruz.github.io/content/publication/preprint/index.md

 summary: Small-scale fisheries (SSF) are increasingly exposed to natural and anthropogenic stressors, including climatic shocks, which contribute to high interannual and seasonal variability in catch and income.
 Here I explore adaptation strategies withing small-scale fishing communities.

 tags:
-- small-scale fisheries, climate variation, ENSO, labor reallocation
+- El Ni~\no, labor reallocation, divesification

 featured: true